Blendify/blender-manual/blender_docs/manual/modeling/surfaces/editing.rst

    | Hotkey:   :kbd:`E`, :kbd:`Ctrl-LMB`

-Unlike meshes or curves, you cannot generally directly add new control points to a surface (with :kbd:`Ctrl-LMB` clicks), as you can only extend a surface by adding a whole U- or V-row at once.
+Unlike meshes or curves, you cannot generally directly add new control points to a surface (with :kbd:`Ctrl-LMB` clicks), as you can only extend a surface by adding a whole U or V row at once.
-The only exception is when working on a NURBS surface curve, i.e. a surface with only one control point on each U- or V-row.
+The only exception is when working on a NURBS surface curve, i.e. a surface with only one control point on each U or V row.
 In this special case, all works exactly as with :ref:`curves <modeling-curves-extrude>`.

 Most of the time, only extrusion is available.
 As usual, once the tool is activated